Grattade07/bankApp/README.md

 * Use 'git clone [url]' in your terminal/command prompt to download a clone of the repo and then the website is yours to explore

+* Once the repo has been cloned run 'npm install' in your terminal in the repo directory then you can use 'npm start' to run the app

 ## How to use the app
 ![image](https://user-images.githubusercontent.com/107367099/213813159-4b33d7e7-633c-4ab5-a2c7-c4759aa72856.png)